Miami Dolphins GM Chris Grier: 'There's no tanking'

 The Miami Dolphins have won between six and 10 games in each of the past 10 seasons.
 Rather than continue to tread water, they discarded starting quarterback Ryan Tannehill this offseason and are in search of a trade partner for defensive end Robert Quinn in their embrace of a full-on rebuild.

 As Dolphins general manager Chris Grier describes it, Miami's front office isn't actively working to lose games this year.
-It simply isn't as concerned with 2019 as it is 2020.
+The organization simply isn't as concerned with 2019 as it is 2020.

 "We're going to keep building it from Day 1," Grier said Monday at the Annual League meeting, via the Miami Herald.
 "We made the change.
 We talked about building the foundation and building it up the right way.
 So that's all it is.
 There's no tanking.
 You say you want tough, competitive guys who love ball and you bring them in and say, 'Hey let's do it but not this year, let's just relax and enjoy this year?
 And we'll come back next year and be tough and competitive?'
 So you draft those types of guys."